They happen when the skin tries to protect an underlying area from injury, pressure, or rubbing.

 - If repetitive actions are causing the corns and calluses, avoiding these actions can often solve the problem.

 - Shoes and socks that fit properly, protective pads or insoles, and other self-care measure can help.
 Foam or silicone wedges may be used between the toes to reduce pressure on a corn.
 Orthotics are custom-made padded shoe inserts which may help people with an underlying foot deformity.
+A range of orthiotic products are available for purchase online.

 When to see a doctor